 Both tools are just some of the many I use to write high-quality content for my clients.
 I’ve listed most in this post (you must unlock that section of the post to reveal what those tools are, though).
 Not to mention, I have to pay for these tools so I can use them.
 However, I consider tools as I would an investment.
 Since they help make my job easier and help me earn more as a writer, the results and client satisfaction is worth the price I paid for these tools.

 If there’s one writing tool you need to try at the very least, I can’t recommend Grammarly Premium enough.
 Since your writing skills serve as the base of your freelance career, Grammarly is more than capable to improve your writing process and provide your clients with top-notch content.
 CLICK HERE to read my full-blown review of Grammarly Premium.

 9. Refine your audience

 Let’s be clear on one thing – you can’t make everybody happy in the world.
 There will always be a group of people who will be unhappy with what you’re doing even though you’re not doing anything else.

-The same thing applies to freelance writers: you can’t be a writer for everybody and expect them to be happy.[click_to_tweet tweet=”If you know the kind of #writer you are, who your target clients are, the kind of content they’re looking for, and the right price tag for your services, then you can attract clients willing to pay for your fee!” quote=”If you know the kind of writer you are, who your target clients are, the kind of content they’re looking for, and the right price tag for your services, then you can attract clients willing to pay for your fee!”]
+The same thing applies to freelance writers: you can’t be a writer for everybody and expect them to be happy.If you know the kind of #writer you are, who your target clients are, the kind of content they're looking for, and the right price tag for your services, then you can attract clients willing to pay for your fee!
+Click To Tweet

 For starters, there are different writing disciplines out there.
 Content writing differs from copywriting which is also different from technical writing.
 If you’re a content writer, you can’t just jump ship to being a copywriter or a technical writer and expect to do an excellent job.
 The skills necessary for each writing disciple differ from each other.